-Though I’ve had my share of dangers, toils and snares along the way — “Amazing Grace” is my anthem — I’ve managed to come this far only slightly scarred, still trusting, mostly unfazed.
+Though I’ve had my share of dangers, toils and snares (“Amazing Grace” is my anthem) I’ve managed to come this far mostly intact, only slightly scarred.
 We all meet challenges along the way. (“Lions and tigers and bears.
 Oh my!”)
-Troubles are part of the package deal for an incredible journey.
+Troubles are part of the package deal for a lifetime journey.

 Not to worry.
 Brave, resourceful Pauline always found a way out by the end of each chapter, often with the help of her heroic fiance, Harry, at the last possible moment.
 She’d be back in a new story, ready and able for action again.

 Later, what came to be called cliffhangers left the hero or heroine hanging by fingertips from a cliff as the dirt crumbled away.
 Or tied tightly to a railroad track as a train raced closer.
 And the audience kept in suspense till the next week’s episode.

 Although she endured many perilous predicaments, I was surprised to learn Pauline never clung to a cliff or lay bound on a railroad track.
 Neither have I. Yet.
 But in the mid-1960’s I did fall through the infamous gap between the Long Island Railroad platform and train just as it was about to leave the Laurelton, New York station.

 After a young woman fell through the wide opening at the Woodside station and was killed by a train in 2006, “Newsday” ran a series of articles exposing the multiple accidents and injuries over many years.
 How I was rescued in another post — hang in there.

 A former friend once sarcastically remarked: “Eileen, you could never be in a silent movie!”
 She was wrong.
 My son, after recovering from Hodgkins Disease, now called Hodgkins Lymphoma, featured me in a film school assignment — a silent movie: “Lights Out for Grandma.”
 He got an A, and told me his classmates went “Aww” when I died silently and dramatically at the end.